-“Hello friends!
-My MacBook Pro's internal SSD was running out of space, and I wasn't able to install any new app.
-To fix this, I deleted all unnecessary items from my startup disk, and then also emptied the Trash folder.
-However, in the process, I accidentally deleted few important files.
+“Hello, friends!
+My MacBook Pro's internal SSD was running out of space, and I couldn't install any new app.
+I deleted all unnecessary items from my startup disk to fix this and then emptied the Trash folder.
+However, in the process, I accidentally deleted a few important files.
 Unfortunately, I don't use Time Machine to back up my data.
 Is there a way to recover my deleted data from empty Trash?
 Please help.”

-A cleaning spree of your Mac drive can get out of hand when it results in critical data loss after you've emptied your Trash folder.
-But no need to worry!
-You can recover files deleted from Trash by using a data recovery software compatible with your macOS.
-Before that, let's learn what really happens when a file is deleted from Trash as well.
+A cleaning spree of your Mac drive can get out of hand when you empty your trash folder and end up deleting some critical files in the process.
+But, no need to worry!
+You can recover files deleted from Trash by using a free data recovery software compatible with your macOS.
+Before that, let's learn what happens when a file is deleted from Trash.

-When you empty the Trash folder on your Mac, the deleted data remains on the storage drive but the space occupied by it is marked as 'unallocated' or 'free'.
-The deleted files remain there, until another data occupies that space.
-You can recover them easily with a data recovery software for Mac.
-But before you initiate the data recovery process, stop using your Mac to avoid overwriting the existing files.
+When you empty the Trash folder on your Mac, the deleted data remains on the storage drive.
+But, the space occupied by it is marked as 'unallocated' or 'free.'
+The deleted files remain there until another data occupies that space.
+You can recover this ‘unallocated’ data quickly with free data recovery software for Mac.
+But, before you initiate the data recovery process, stop using your Mac to avoid overwriting the existing files.

-No need to panic if you don't have a Time Machine backup.
-Try a professional data recovery software for Mac to recover deleted files if you have unintentionally deleted files from Trash.
+Don’t panic if you don't have a Time Machine backup.
+Try a free file recovery tool for Mac to recover deleted files if you have unintentionally deleted files from Trash.

-Step 2: Launch the software and select the type of files that you want to recover from "Select What To Recover" screen.
-Click Next.
+Step 2: From the “Select What To Recover” screen, select the type of files that you want to recover, then click Next.

-Step 4: Toggle on Deep Scan switch and click Scan to start the scanning process.
-This advanced scan mode scans your drive rigorously based on file signature.
-It takes a longer time to scan but shows a comprehensive result.
+Step 4: Toggle on the Deep Scan switch and click Scan to start the scanning process.
+This advanced scan mode scans your drive rigorously based on file signatures.
+It takes more time, but shows a complete scan result.

-Step 5: After successful completion of scanning, the software lists all the recoverable files and folders present in the drive under Classic, File, and Deleted Lists.
+Step 5: After completing scanning, the software lists all the recoverable files and folders present in the drive in a tree view under Classic, File, and Deleted Lists.
 Select Deleted List, then navigate the folders.

 Step 6: From the right pane, double-click a file to launch its preview.
 If you can’t preview some file types, don’t worry.

-Step 7: Select all the required files or folders and then click Recover.
-Select a different drive volume or preferably an external storage drive to start saving the recoverable files.
+Step 7: Select the crucial files, then click Recover.
+Select a different volume or an external storage drive, then click Save to start saving the recoverable files.

-Watch Stellar Data Recovery Professional software in action:
+Watch Stellar Data Recovery Free Edition for Mac software in action:

 The software can effectively recover documents, videos, photos, emails, audio, and other deleted file types from internal or external storage drives.

-The software also helps you recover data from formatted external drive, Time Machine backup drive, corrupt volume, and un-mountable USB drive and recover all kinds of deleted files from Trash with their original name and date timestamp.
+The software also helps you recover data from formatted external drive, Time Machine backup drive, corrupt volume, and un-mountable USB drive.
+It can also recover all kinds of deleted files from Trash with their original name and date timestamp.